Power Grid Bangladesh: Function of Power Grid

 The main operating function of Power Grid Bangladesh is wheeling of energy from power stations owned by BPDB, Government Generation Companies, IPP & Adani-Power-India etc. to Distribution entities utilizing transmission network.
 Power Grid gets its energy wheeling charge from its clients(distribution entities) at the rate fixed by Bangladesh Electricity Regulatory Commission (BERC).
 Power Grid also gets a huge revenue by giving rent its reliable optical fiber to ISP.

 Customers of Power Grid

 All the distribution Company of Bangladesh are the customer of Power Grid.
 They take power mostly at 33 KV Voltage level.
 Some of them take power at 132 KV Voltage level.
-The name of these company are BPDB, all PBS, NESCO, WZPDCL, DESCO & DPDC.
+The name of these company are BPDB,BREB,all PBS, NESCO, WZPDCL, DESCO & DPDC.
 In addition, Some industries like BSRM, KSRM etc. take power from Power Grid directly at 132KV & 230 KV Voltage level.

 Certification

 Power Grid Bangladesh is an Organization holding certificate of latest version ISO 9001:2015 of International Standard of Quality Management.
 Moreover, It has achieved internationally recognized standard BS ISO 45001:2018 related to professional security management in workplace.